RasaHQ/rasa/README.md

 ### Deploying documentation updates

-We use `sphinx-versioning` to build docs for tagged versions and for the master branch.
+We use `Docusaurus v2` to build docs for tagged versions and for the master branch.
-The static site that gets built is pushed to the `docs` branch of this repo, which doesn't contain any code, only the site.
+The static site that gets built is pushed to the `documentation` branch of this repo.

 We host the site on netlify.
-On master branch builds (see `.github/workflows/documentation.yml`), we push the built docs to the `docs` branch.
+On master branch builds (see `.github/workflows/documentation.yml`), we push the built docs to the `documentation` branch.
 Netlify automatically re-deploys the docs pages whenever there is a change to that branch.

 ## License